piit79/rev57lp/README.md

 Further modifications made by 42.
 Keebs:

-* 1.5u space key instead of a 2u with a Choc stabiliser, because nobody likes stabs
+* 2x 1u space key instead of a 2u with a Choc stabiliser, because nobody likes stabs
+* Slightly increased angle of the sides from 13° to 15°
-* Added power switch and battery connectors (two-pin + JST-PH)
+* Added power switch and a battery footprint